Canon 1D X Mark II vs Panasonic FZ2500

 Body comparison: Canon 1D X Mark II vs Panasonic FZ2500

 An illustration of the physical size and weight of the Canon 1D X Mark II and the Panasonic FZ2500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is considerably smaller (47 percent) than the Canon 1D X Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the FZ2500 does not feature any corresponding weather-sealing.